wasab1kastike/autobattles4xfinsauna/README.md

 - **Glass HUD overlays** (resource bar, build badge, and right-panel cards) are layered over the canvas with high-end gradients, blur, and accessible aria labels.
+- **NG+ progression end screen** tallies liberated strongholds, roster attrition, and resource rewards in a glassmorphism overlay that invites the next prestige run.
 - **Immersive ambience** crossfades a sauna-and-forest soundscape through Web Audio, with top-bar controls that remember volume, honor the mute toggle, and respect reduced-motion preferences.